ammiewang/Automata/README.md

-# dfas
+# Automata
-converts DFAs to regular expressions

-Requirements:
+  performs various conversions on DFAs, NFAs, and regular expressions

+### Requirements
 - Python 3
 - pgi/PyGObject

-Description:
+### Operations

+#### DFAs
+- DFA to regex conversion
+  - Recursively utilizes formula 9.19 from Lecture 9 of Dexter Kozen's *Automata and Computability*
-  This program converts deterministic finite automata into regular expressions by recursively utilizing the formula in Dexter Kozen's Automata and Computability (pg.
-53).
-Various (correct) regular expressions can be derived for the same language, so the user must select whether they want to receive a random or particular one.
+  - Since various (correct) regular expressions can be derived for the same language, the user must select whether they want to receive a random or particular one.
 If the user chooses to randomly receive any regular expression for their DFA, the program will make a random choice for which states are removed when simplifying the automaton.
 Otherwise, the user must specify which state they would like to remove at each recursive step of the algorithm.

-Instructions:
-  - run main.py
+- DFA minimization
+  - Uses DFA minimization algorithm in Lecture 14 of *Automata and Computability*, also described [here](https://www.geeksforgeeks.org/minimization-of-dfa/)

+#### NFAs
+- NFA to DFA conversion
+  - Uses the subset construction technique, described [here](https://en.wikipedia.org/wiki/Powerset_construction)

+#### Regexes
+- Regex to DFA conversion
-  - input the number of states, the start state, the accept states, and the alphabet for your DFA
+  - Parses the regex, converts the regex to an NFA, converts the NFA to a DFA, and minimizes the DFA

-    - example:
-      - Input the number of states: 4
-      - Input the start state: 0
-      - Input the accept states: 1 2
-      - Inut the alphabet: a b c
-  - input the correct paths in the popup window and press the 'Enter' button (on the window)
-    - example:
-      - if 0 -- (a) --> 1, write 1 under row '0' column 'a'
-  - return to the terminal and choose whether the regular expression will be randomized (y) or not (n)
-    - if not (n), choose which states to remove at each step
-  - a regular expression for the given DFA will output to the terminal
+### Running the Program
+- To input your own DFA/NFA/regex, run main.py
+- To run one of the test functions, navigate to the Automata directory, uncomment the call to the specific test function in your chosen test file, and run the command 'python -m tests/test_file_name.py'